kratik-agrawal/Sweat/README.md

 * We would love to support other forms of working out and are working to add functionality and support for: yoga studios, sports, runs, and more.

-## How we built it
+## How I built it

 All of our front end is powered by React Native.
 Using an Expo project we are able to simulate the user experience on an app.
 Our backend and databases are powered by Firebase.
-We trained and launched our ML Models on the client side, we experimented with Apple’s tool Create ML and also used some Tensorflow capabilities to power our image classification algorithms.
+I trained and launched our ML Models on the client side, we experimented with Apple’s tool Create ML and also used some Tensorflow capabilities to power our image classification algorithms.

-We use Google Cloud’s API to verify and locate a person’s current location and verify that they are in a gym.
-Our software development tools consisted of VSCode, the terminal, and XCode.
+I used Google Cloud’s API to verify and locate a person’s current location and verify that they are in a gym.
+My software development tools of choice consisted of VSCode, the terminal, and XCode.

 The process was long but we are proud of what we have to show🥳

 ## Challenges we ran into and Accomplishments

 The biggest challenges were the environment and the Machine Learning algorithms.
-We ran into plenty of problems related to the React Native environment, mostly because of the intricacies of what we were completing.
-The Machine Learning Algorithm was a challenge but also our greatest accomplishment.
+I ran into plenty of problems related to the React Native environment, mostly because of the intricacies of what I was trying to complete.
+The Machine Learning Algorithm was a challenge but also my greatest accomplishment.
 It was something I never tried before and am excited that I was able to make it work.

 We are so proud of our final product and even happier that we are super close to a beta launch state, in fact its happening **next week**

-## What we learned
+## What I learned

 A whole lot.
-We learned that hackathons are fun.
-We learned that LA Hacks has a great organizing team.
-We learned about our competing teams and their projects.
-We learned what being wired on coffee feels like.
-And of course we learned a whole lot of tech stuff.
+I learned that hackathons are fun.
+I learned that LA Hacks has a great organizing team.
+I learned about our competing teams and their projects.
+I learned what being wired on coffee feels like.
+And of course I learned a whole lot of tech stuff.

 ## What's next for Sweat